- Mass or fullness in the lower part of the belly (from the build up of blood that can't come out)

 Girls can be diagnosed with imperforate hymen at any age.
 It is most often diagnosed at birth or later at puberty.

-At birth or early childhood, the doctor may see that there is no opening in the hymen during a physical exam.
+At birth or early childhood, the health care provider may see that there is no opening in the hymen during a physical exam.

 At puberty, girls usually do not have any problems from an imperforate hymen until they start their period.
 The imperforate hymen blocks the blood from flowing out.
 As the blood backs up the vagina, it causes:

-The doctor will do a pelvic exam.
+The provider will do a pelvic exam.
 They may also do some tests like a pelvic ultrasound.
 They have to be sure that the problem is imperforate hymen and not another problem.
-The doctor may recommend that the girl see a specialist to make sure that the diagnosis is imperforate hymen.
+The provider may recommend that the girl see a specialist to make sure that the diagnosis is imperforate hymen.